chaoluond/quicktypeGPT/README.md

 Tom: I agree.
 Striking a balance between innovation and privacy protection is crucial for the widespread acceptance of AI.
 Sarah: Absolutely, Privacy should never be compromised in the pursuit of technological advancements.
 ```
+The train/val datasets can be downloaded from huggingface.